devSchacht/essential-image-optimization/app/partials/book.md

 <aside class="note"><b>Note:</b> It's recommended to run Guetzli on high quality images (e.g uncompressed input images, PNG sources or JPEGs of 100% quality or close).
 While it will work on other images (e.g JPEGs of quality 84 or lower), results can be poorer.</aside>

-In my experience, compressing an image with Guetzli is very (very) time-consuming and will make your fans spin.
-That said, for larger images, this was worth it.
-I saw plenty of examples where it saved anywhere up to 40% on filesize while maintaining visual fidelity.
+While compressing an image with Guetzli is very (very) time-consuming and will make your fans spin, for larger images, it is worth it.
+I saw plenty of examples where it saved anywhere up to 40% on file size while maintaining visual fidelity.
 This made it perfect for archiving photos.
 On small to medium sized images, I still saw some savings (in the 10-15KB range) but they were not quite as well pronounced.

 ### How does MozJPEG compare to Guetzli?